 Anyone considering a potential driver’s license restoration or out-of-state clearance appeal will invariably start looking online for information.
 In our roles as Michigan driver’s license restoration lawyers, one of things that clearly separates my team and I from everyone else is the sheer amount of it that we put up on this blog, and on our website.
 Within the more than 600 driver’s license restoration articles published to date, I have examined every aspect of the license appeal process, often in granular detail.
-In this piece, I want to bring all of that full-circle and look at what ties it all together.
+In this piece, I want to bring everything full-circle and look at what ties it all together.

 As anyone will quickly discover, there are numerous steps involved in the driver’s license restoration process: A person can’t win back his or her license without a hearing, and a hearing can’t be scheduled until all of the required documents have been filed, and they can’t be filed until a person has undergone a substance use evaluation and had his or her letters of support written, and none of that can take place until he or she first decides to undertake a license appeal in the first place.
 While each of those stages are connected, there is also a larger element at work, and understanding how it affects the big picture will help everything make more sense.